devfake/novus/README.md

 The `path` for your database files is relative to your root folder (or where your composers `vendor` folder is).

 The default folder is `database`.
-There are a `saves` folder to save your softdeletes.
+There are a `saves` folder to save your soft deletes.

 ## Parameter Values